f5devcentral/f5-cloudservicelab/README.rst

 .. figure:: _figures/33.jpg

-Add payment card to pay by credit card:
+Add payment card to pay by credit card...

 .. figure:: _figures/200.jpg

-Or initiate the subscription from AWS Marketplace to subscribe through it:
+...or initiate the subscription from AWS Marketplace:

 .. figure:: _figures/202.jpg

-As for Essential App Protect, you can select its free trial which supposes you have already set up payment method before:
+At the time of writing Essential App Protect service provides a free trial, which you can use for the purposes of this lab:

 .. figure:: _figures/201.png